showSidebars ==

 A vibrant regional trade ecosystem is useful in helping to stimulate the economic growth of participating countries.
 It also enables developing countries to overcome divisions – such as those that impede the flow of goods, services, capital, and other resources – that could limit their growth.

 “In Asia, the integration of value chain production across countries is quite closely knit.
 For example, Taiwan, Korea, Vietnam, and Malaysia are highly reliant on foreign contents in the production of their exports, while their local value-added and contents are also heavily used by the other Asian countries.
-To some extent, this could be partially attributed to their production activities, as well as their connection with the Chinese economy,” Professor Chang says.
+To some extent, this could be partially attributed to their production activities, as well as their connection with the Chinese economy,” Chang says.

 According to McKinsey, by 2040, Asia could account for more than half of global GDP and about 40 percent of global consumption¹.
 While it’s often seen as a fragmented region, as economies in the region become increasingly integrated with each other, its growth becomes more resilient, diverse, and sustainable.

-“It’s definitely exciting times ahead for Asia, and we expect the region to play an extremely important role in driving the next phase of globalisation in the years to come,” Professor Chang concludes.
+“It’s definitely exciting times ahead for Asia, and we expect the region to play an extremely important role in driving the next phase of globalisation in the years to come,” Chang concludes.

 1. The future of Asia: Asian flows and networks are defining the next phase of globalization